Barrier Kult Is the Anonymous Elite Black Warrior Metal Skate Crew Here to Jack Your Shit

 There are lots of pentagrams and Satanic imagery going on in the photos.

 In their videos, too.
-When I first watched their video reel I noticed they had all these old movie clips of some of my favourite ritual scenes.
-That’s what made me realise this is so much more than just skateboarding.
+When I first watched their video reel I noticed they had all these old movie clips of some of my favorite ritual scenes.
+That’s what made me realize this is so much more than just skateboarding.

 [The Barrier Kult has written in all caps since 2003 for ritualistic reasons.
 We apologize if you feel like you’re being yelled at by Depth Leviathan Dweller. – Ed.]